knobs-dials/unicode-tool/README.md

 ### named_entities.py

-A mapping from codepoints to HTML/XML entity names
+A mapping from codepoints to HTML/XML entity names.

-This one's a few years out of data and needs work
+I should check this for completeness.

+### unicode_versions.py

+Mapping from version string to release date, meant to support "codepoint available since approx" feature.